saqibkhan2414-boop/Project2/README.md

 2) Use the following command once in the appropriate directory: python -m http.server 8000
 3) Open a web browser and type in the following URL: http://localhost:8000/dashboard.html

+View Live Dashboard
+click here to see the interactive charts: [Live Dashboard](dashboard.html)

 Video Explanation
 This video provides a guided tour of the working dashboard, explaining the layout, the analytical purpose of each visualization, and the high-level technical structure.